-A complete answer to this question would be: if you are planning to run DZ, it would be a good idea to provide the computer it runs on with an uninterrupted power supply anyway, so the point becomes kind of moot.
+A complete answer to this question would be: if you are planning to run DZ, it would be a good idea to provide the Raspberry it runs on with an uninterrupted power supply anyway, so the point becomes kind of moot.

-Any kind of dampers (as well as other peripherals) may be used with DZ, as long as the drivers exist.
+Any kind of dampers (as well as other peripherals) may be used with DZ, as long as drivers exist.

 The procedure is essentially the same - install the servo mount and provide a linkage from the servo horn to the damper control lever.
 More detailed answer is provided here.

 I got away with positioning the sensors next to the light switches - in US, they're at about 130cm (approximately 50") high.
 Also, it seems that positioning sensors at the height of US power outlets (35cm, or about 14") works well.

 Generally, you'd want them to be approximately at the height that matters to the occupants - lower in the bedrooms (and possibly family room, where people often sit), higher in the work zone of the kitchen.